Why did Pankejeff suddenly become so bad-tempered?

 This is the first mystery of the case.

-Up until he was 3½ he was quiet and good-tempered, but then he suddenly became irritable and naughty.
+Until the age of 3½ he had been quiet and good-tempered, but then he suddenly became irritable and naughty.

-As Pankejeff’s analysis with Freud unfolded, it became clear that this change coincided with a troubling scene.
+As the analysis unfolded, it became clear that this change coincided with two troubling scenes.

 His sister had touched him sexually, and shortly afterwards he tried to touch himself in front of his nanny.
 She told him off, declaring that little children who did that got a ‘wound’ in that place.

-Freud’s interpretation is based on a series of oppositions between activity and passivity.
+Freud’s analysis is based on a series of oppositions between activity and passivity.

 “It looks as though his seduction by his sister had forced him into a passive role, and had given him a passive sexual aim.”Sigmund Freud